 May4th – Happy Birthday to Me!
 Sixty years old!
 Life has never been better!
 We spent most of the day at Grandma Helen’s house where the whole group was gathered to wish Jesse well and celebrate his commissioning.

-May 7th – Stanley and I were back on our own for the bus/train trip from Boston to Illinois.
+May 7th – Stanley and I were back on our own for the bus/train trip from

 May 14th – Looking back on our time in Illinois the highlights included a four hour marathon of Cranford on Public Television (a treat for us since we still don’t have TV at Perote), a morning of work in Ruby’ garden, a great visit with Martha in Roscoe, an early morning drive through Krape Park in Freeport, and two nights at the DeSoto Hotel and some great food in Galena.

-May 15th – We were back in San Antonio.
-Spring had come and gone.
-Summer was on its way.
+May 15th – We were back in

 May 20th – At Perote.
 Except for paint and furnishings, the patio on the front of the building is complete.
 What a wonderful place to spend a lazy summer afternoon.
 More about this later.